Blue Diamond water quality

 - Blue Diamond Water Quality Report (archive)

 Water analysis and source water assessments

 To view a more detailed water analysis, or the Safe Drinking Water Act source water assessment for Blue Diamond, use the links below.
-Data reported in 2019 were collected in 2018.
+Data reported was collected in the previous calendar year.